kundajelab/deeplift/README.md

                                          progress_update=1000))
 ```

 This will work for sequential models involving dense and/or conv2d layers and linear/relu/sigmoid/softmax or prelu activations.
-Please create a github issue or email the address at the top of the readme if you are interested in support for other layer types.
+Please create a github issue or email avanti [dot] shrikumar@gmail.com readme if you are interested in support for other layer types.

 The syntax for autoconverting graph models is similar: